neondatabase/website/content/docs/tutorial/create-project-and-schema.md

 enableTableOfContents: true
 ---

+The steps that follow describe how to create a Neon account and create a table and insert dta using the Neon SQL Editor.
+You are also introduced to the Tables feature in the Neon Console, which you can use to explore your data.

 ## Create a Neon account

 If you do not have a Neon account, navigate to the [Sign-in page](https://console.neon.tech/sign_in) and create an one using your GitHub or Google account.

-When you sig up, you are automatically enrolled in Neon's [Free Tier](/docs/introduction/technical-preview-free-tier).
+When you sign up, you are automatically enrolled in Neon's [Free Tier](/docs/introduction/technical-preview-free-tier).
 If you are require larger compute and storage limits, Neon also offers paid plans.
-For more information about those, see [Neon plans](/docs/introduction/billing#neon-plans).
+For more information, see [Neon plans](/docs/introduction/billing#neon-plans).

 ![Neon sign-in page](/docs/get-started-with-neon/neon_signin.png)

 ## Create a project

-After you have signed in, click on **Create a project**.
+After you sign in, click **Create a project**.
 Enter a name for your project or let Neon generate one for you, select a PostgreSQL version and a region, and click **Create project**.

+- Neon supports both PostgreSQL 14 and 15.
+PostgreSQL 15 is the default.
-It is generally recommended that you select the region closest to your application or user location.
-For more information about Neon's region support, see [Regions](/docs/introduction/regions).
+- Neon supports several regions.
+For information about Neon's region support, see [Regions](/docs/introduction/regions).

 ![Neon create project](/docs/get-started-with-neon/neon_create_project.png)

 You may have noticed that your project was created in just a few seconds.
 That’s one of the benefits of Neon’s serverless architecture.
 Neon is serverless PostgreSQL that separates compute and storage.
 A Neon compute is a stateless PostgreSQL instance, which allows Neon to provision PostgreSQL very quickly.

-Neon's _Auto-suspend_ feature will scale your compute to zero after five minutes of activity to save on compute resources and cost.
+Another benefit of Neon's serverless architecture is that Neon is able to scale compute resources to zero after a period of inactivity to save on compute costs.
+This feature, referred to as _Auto-suspend_, suspends a compute after five minutes of inactivity.
 If you navigate to the **Branches** page in the Neon Console, you can watch how a compute switches from an `Active` to an `Idle` state.
 Active means that the compute is running. `Idle` means that the compute is suspended.

 ![Neon endpoint active](/docs/get-started-with-neon/neon_endpoint_active.png)

 <Admonition type="tip">
-In Neon, a compute is referred to as a _compute endpoint_.
 The **Branches** widget on the Neon **Dashboard** also shows the state of your compute endpoints.
-A compute endpoint is required to connect to your database branches, including your projects primary branch.
-For more information, see [Compute endpoints](/docs/manage/endpoints).
 </Admonition>

 To learn more about Neon's serverless architecture, refer to the [Neon architecture](https://neon.tech/docs/introduction/architecture-overview/) documentation.